Import or export data from Dataverse

 Export data from one or more tables.
 Exported data is in comma-separated value (CSV) format.
 When you export data from more than one table, each table is exported into its own CSV file.

-Sign into Power Apps, on the left navigation pane expand Data, and then select Tables.
+Sign into Power Apps, on the left navigation pane select Tables.
+If the item isn’t in the left navigation pane, select …More and then select the item you want.

 Select Data > Export data.